Package 'callback'

 Value

-A 'callback' object containing the formatted data set (fds), the averaged formatted data set (afds, for multiple tests), the list of the paired formatted data sets (pfds), the offer-level formatted data set (ofds), the names of the candidate variables (candid) and the name of the callback variable (callback).
+A list with class 'callback' containing the formatted data set (fds), the averaged formatted data set (afds, for multiple tests), the list of the paired formatted data sets (pfds), the offer-level formatted data set (ofds), the names of the candidate variables (candid) and the name of the callback variable (callback).

 fds contains the following variables: